Tax Deductions for Your Home Business

 Running a home office can incur many expenses, ranging from setting up an internet connection and paying the percentage of a mortgage or rent devoted to your home office to paying for office supplies and business cards.
 So, arming yourself with all the possible deductions is the first step in getting a tax break.
 The biggest mistake you can make in your business income tax is to claim personal expenses for work-related ones — a practice that may come back to haunt you during a tax audit.

 When setting up a qualified home business, it’s also a good practice to rely on the services of a partner who can save you time, money, and headaches.
-The cost-efficient business formation tools and services we provide at ZenBusiness can help you register a business like a limited liability company (LLC), corporation, or S corporation, and determine what permits and licenses you need.
+The cost-efficient business formation tools and services we provide at ZenBusiness can help you register a business like a limited liability company (LLC), corporation, or S corporation, and determine what permits and licenses report you need.

 The ZenBusiness Money app can help you track, categorize, and manage all of your business expenses, making tax time considerably easier.
 Contact us today to see how else we can help you start, run, and grow your business.